Carl Palmer: Other projects

 Palmer played drums on "Mount Teidi" on Five Miles Out (1982) by Mike Oldfield.
 Another Oldfield track he performed on, "Ready Mix", remained unreleased until 2001.

 Palmer has performed various drum clinics across Europe and the United States.
 Highlights of Palmer's live drum solo over the years have included the use of both gongs and tambourines, and also his ability to extract himself from his T-shirt while playing complex double bass drum patterns; the latter leaving him stripped to the waist to play the final part of his show.
 The removal of his shirt was a major 'attraction' in Palmer's drum solos during the 1970s, 1980s and 1990s.
 On recent tours, however, his shirt has remained on throughout his performances.

 Palmer is a patron of the British Classic Rock Society, which promotes progressive rock concerts.

-Palmer worked with John Wetton in the band Qango.

-Palmer released the album series Working Live Vol. I, II & III.

 In 2001, Palmer formed his own band, initially known as Palmer and then the Carl Palmer Band, featuring guitarist Shaun Baxter and bassist Dave Marks.
 They were replaced by Paul Bielatowicz and Stuart Clayton, and later by Simon Fitzpatrick, performing instrumental versions of ELP songs as Carl Palmer's ELP Legacy.
 In 2017, following Emerson and Lake's deaths, the trio embarked on the Emerson, Lake & Palmer Lives On!
 World Tour.

 In November 2019, Palmer held the Carl Palmer's Prog Rock Camp at the 2300 Arena in Philadelphia.

 In 2019, Palmer performed with Asia and ELP Legacy during The Royal Affair Tour, headlined by Yes.

 In 2021, Palmer returned to performing following the COVID pandemic to promote the Carl Palmer's ELP Legacy Tour celebrating ELP's 50th anniversary.
-In addition to Palmer, the band still features Paul Bielatowicz on guitar and vocals; and Simon Fitzpatrick on bass and Chapman stick.
+In addition to Palmer, the band features Paul Bielatowicz on guitar and vocals; and Simon Fitzpatrick on bass and Chapman stick.